 Or maybe it is they don’t remember passionately?

 We haven’t really had a chance to take our freedom for granted either.
 Our country today has been at war since 2001.
 Aren’t all adults in the U.S. aware of this?
 Don’t we have the same kind of threats, as those during the 19th and 20th centuries?
 Don’t we have sinister new threats that earlier generations did not have.
 Disinformation abounds.
-Ignorance of economics, personal responsibility, and freedom abound.
+Ignorance of economics, history, personal responsibility, and freedom abound.
 Lack of gratitude abounds.
 Failure to see others as human beings abounds.

 Earlier Generations And A Common Cause